marcop135/bullframe.css/README.md

 - Flexible images and media elements (video, audio, iframe, embed) by default
 - Flexible, cross-browser HTML5 form elements by default
 - 10KB~ minified/gzipped
-- Use classes only for utilities (e.g. '.clearfix', '.text-hide')
+- Choose utility classes or avoid them (classless)
-- Extensive bug fixing documentation
+- Heavily commented

 ## How to use it